The Seismic Wavefield Common Task Framework: Introduction

 For each submission, we calculate the full suite of twelve task scores.
 These results quickly convey model strengths and weaknesses—e.g., robustness to noise, performance in limited-data regimes, or parametric generalization—so users can choose methods suited to their needs.
 The composite score is the mean of the task scores; using multiple task-specific metrics avoids a winner-take-all outcome and promotes methods that are fit-for-purpose across diverse seismological applications.

-Once the Seismic Wavefield CTF is launched on Kaggle\footnote{We are proposing a launch date of March 1, 2026, on Kaggle}, we invite the community to evaluate their methods on the CTF by taking the following steps: \begin{enumerate} \item Sign-up and Sign-in on Kaggle \item Train your model with our training data and generate predictions for each task \item Submit prediction files to the competition platform \item See your score on the leaderboard \end{enumerate}
+Once the Seismic Wavefield CTF is launched on Kaggle\footnote{We are proposing a launch date of September 1, 2026, on Kaggle}, we invite the community to evaluate their methods on the CTF by taking the following steps: \begin{enumerate} \item Sign up and sign in on Kaggle \item Train your model with our training data and generate predictions for each task \item Submit prediction files to the competition platform \item See your score on the leaderboard \end{enumerate}

 To interact with the Seismic Wavefield CTF before the competition launches, visit our \href{https://github.com/CTF-for-Science/ctf4science}{GitHub repository}\footnote{Available at \href{https://github.com/CTF-for-Science/ctf4science}{\texttt{https://github.com/CTF-for-Science/ctf4science}}}, install the Python package, and evaluate your method on our publicly available datasets.
 Our dataset and Python package don't require high-performance hardware and can be run on a laptop.